-Please Note: For the purposes of this article we will refer to Odo with the pronoun “he” as in the original series while acknowledging the unspecified nature of the Changeling's gender identity.
+Author's Note: For the purposes of this article, we will refer to Odo with the 'he' pronoun as designated in Star Trek: Deep Space Nine while acknowledging the unspecified nature of the Changeling's gender identity.

-The character of Odo in Deep Space Nine is perhaps the most otherworldly alien species on a show full of eccentric aliens.
-The inhabitants of his homeworld are referred to as “Changelings” and are shapeshifters who exist as liquid beings in their natural state.
+The character of Odo in Star Trek: Deep Space Nine is perhaps the most otherworldly alien species on a show full of eccentric aliens.
+The inhabitants of his homeworld are referred to as “Changelings,” and are shapeshifters who exist as liquid beings in their natural state.
 These intelligent and sentient fluids have little use for concepts such as gender identity, romance, and sexuality.
-Odo however, is isolated from his world and heavily influenced by his foreign surroundings, often struggling to find his place in society while trying to conform to humanoid standards of normality.
+Odo, however, is isolated from his world and heavily influenced by his foreign surroundings, often struggling to find his place in society while trying to conform to humanoid standards of normality.

 Given the viewpoints of today’s current perceptions of gender and sexuality, if we had to classify Odo specifically, he would most probably be considered non-binary due to the communal and non-specific gender classification of the species.
-Non-binary refers to people who do not identify as exclusively male or female, or might feel like a mix of genders, or like they have no gender at all.
-Odo would also appear to fit the description of someone who is demisexual; meaning they only feel sexually attracted to someone when they have an emotional bond with the person and can be considered halfway between sexual and asexual.
-Even though we only saw Odo sleep with women, we also witnessed his aversion to finding a mate and remaining asexual until meeting someone he deeply connected with.
-Similarly his sexual encounter with the female Changeling left him disheartened due to that lack of emotional bond.
+'Non-binary' refers to people who do not identify as exclusively male or female; they might feel like a mix of genders or like they have no gender at all.
+Odo would also appear to fit the description of someone who is demisexual, meaning they only feel sexually attracted to someone when they have an emotional bond with the person, and can be considered halfway between sexual and asexual.
+Even though we only saw Odo sleep with women, we also witnessed his aversion to finding a mate, remaining asexual until meeting someone he deeply connected with.
+Similarly, his sexual encounter with the Female Changeling left him disheartened due to that lack of emotional bond.

-Although Odo presents as a humanoid male this is not necessarily indicative of his personal gender identity — if he even has one.
-As we ascertained in the Season 2 episode “The Alternate,” Odo was taken in by a Bajoran scientist named Dr. Mora during his initial gelatinous state and formative years.
-The episode illustrates that Odo emulated his own exterior appearance based on Mora’s humanoid aesthetic; right down to the slicked back hair.
-If Mora had been female instead of male, it’s entirely possible that Odo would have used that as a physical model instead, and taken the form of a woman.
+Although Odo presents as a humanoid male, this is not necessarily indicative of his personal gender identity — if he even has one.
+As we ascertained in Season 2's “The Alternate,” Odo was taken in by a Bajoran scientist named Dr. Mora during his initial gelatinous state and formative years.
+The episode illustrates that Odo emulated his own exterior appearance based on Mora’s humanoid aesthetic, right down to the slicked back hair.
+If Mora had been a woman instead of a man, it’s entirely possible that Odo would have used that as a physical model instead, and taken the form of a woman.

-Initially uninterested in romantic relationships of any kind, he states in the Season 1 episode “A Man Alone,” that he’ll “never understand the humanoid need to ‘couple’.”
-However by Season 5, he experiences his first sexual encounter with a female humanoid named Arissa.
-This brief romance shows Odo that he can be a sexual entity, though is still unable to expose his true form, choosing to remain in his humanoid mask during their liaison.
+Initially uninterested in romantic relationships of any kind, he states in Season 1's “A Man Alone” that he’ll “never understand the humanoid need to ‘couple’.”
+However, by Season 5, he experiences his first sexual encounter with a female humanoid named Arissa.
+This brief romance shows Odo that he can be a sexual entity; though, he is still unable to expose his true form, choosing to remain in his humanoid mask during their liaison.

-Although sex may not be the same thing as participating in “The Great Link,” it is still the closest form of intimacy that man humanoids found within the Star Trek universe are capable of.
+Although sex may not be the same thing as participating in the Great Link, it is still the closest form of intimacy that many humanoids found within the Star Trek universe are capable of.
 Changelings on the whole do express that linking is much more fulfilling for their species than sexual intercourse, but both serve as a means to form a deeper emotional and physical connection with a single or multiple partners.

 When Odo finally gets together with Kira Nerys, who he has been pining after for most of the series, it’s important to recognize that even though they are very much in love, their relationship has limits due to being such vastly different species.

-In the Season 7 episode “Chimera,” when Odo comes across another Changeling named Laars and links with him, he is instantly able to bond with a stranger in that moment more easily than with the woman he loves.
-Some may consider his actions here as potentially bisexual, but given the genderless nature of their species, it would be difficult to justify this line of reasoning — although it is still undeniably an intimate act.
-Odo’s linkage with Laars eventually becomes a point of contention for Kira, who will never be able to connect with her boyfriend the way another shapeshifter can; sharing form, sensation, thought, and feeling.
+In Season 7's “Chimera,” when Odo comes across another Changeling named Laars, he links with him and is instantly able to bond with a stranger, in that moment, more easily than with the woman he loves.
+Some may consider his actions here as potentially bisexual, but given the genderless nature of their species, it would be difficult to justify this line of reasoning.
+Although, it is still undeniably an intimate act.
+Odo’s linkage with Laars eventually becomes a point of contention for Kira, who will never be able to connect with her boyfriend the way another shapeshifter can — sharing form, sensation, thought, and feeling.